scottx611x/CSCI-S-40/Lecture/Lectures.md

 - RTCP reports on performance metrics of an RTP media transfer
 - SIP:
   - SIP Trapezoid:
+    - Connection establishment system that is used for SIP
   - Be able to speak about the underlying protocols
+    - Audio 7 Video codecs
+    - SDP
+    - DNS
+  - Similarities with SMTP

+- QoS:
+  - Jitter
   -